EzioDEVio/AzureFunctionClamavKubernetes/README.md

 ```

-**Detailed File Explanations** 📑
+***Detailed File Explanations*** 📑📑📑
 Kubernetes Deployment Files
-clamav-config.yaml:

-Defines a ConfigMap for ClamAV, providing essential configuration without hardcoding values into the deployment manifests.
-clamav-deployment.yaml:
+**clamav-configmap.yaml**:
+This file defines a ConfigMap containing configuration settings for ClamAV.
+It separates the application configuration from the application logic, allowing for easier updates and management.

+**clamav-deployment.yaml**:
-A Deployment manifest that declares the desired state for ClamAV pods, including the container image, resources, volumes, and more.
+A Deployment manifest that specifies how ClamAV pods should be created, including details like the container image, resources, and volumes.
+It ensures that the desired number of ClamAV instances are maintained in the cluster.

-azurefunction-config.yaml:
+**function-configmap.yaml**:

-Similar to clamav-config.yaml, this ConfigMap holds configuration for the Azure Function, facilitating dynamic adjustments without re-deployment.
+Similar to the ClamAV ConfigMap, this provides configuration data for the Azure Function, allowing environment-specific settings to be managed independently of the application code.

-azurefunction-deployment.yaml:
+**function-secrets.yaml**:
+This file manages sensitive information required by the Azure Function, such as API keys or passwords, ensuring that such data is kept secure and separate from other configuration data.

+**function-deployment.yaml**:
-Deployment definition for the Azure Function, specifying the container image, environment variables, ports, and other necessary details.
+This Deployment manifest defines how the Azure Function pods should be created and managed within Kubernetes, detailing aspects like the container image, associated ConfigMaps or Secrets, and resource requirements.

-Azure Function App Directory
-Contains the source code and supporting files for the Azure Function.
-Key components include the function's logic, dependencies (package.json or similar), and any local settings or configurations.
+**clamav-pv.yaml**:
+Declares a Persistent Volume for ClamAV, providing it with a specific, durable storage resource that persists across pod restarts and rescheduling, essential for retaining ClamAV's state.

+**clamav-pvc.yaml**:
+Specifies a Persistent Volume Claim for ClamAV, which requests and links the necessary storage resources defined in the PV to the ClamAV pods, ensuring they have the required storage available.

+## Each file contributes to setting up and managing the necessary components for the Azure Function and ClamAV deployment within a Kubernetes environment, focusing on configuration, security, and resource management

+---
 ## Deployment Steps 🚀
 # Containerize the Azure Function:
 Dockerize your function app and push the image to a container registry.